Kava: Growing regions

 In Vanuatu, exportation of kava is strictly regulated.
-Only cultivars classified as "noble" are allowed to be exported.
+Only cultivars classified as noble are allowed to be exported.
 Only the most desirable cultivars for everyday drinking are classified as noble to maintain quality control.
 In addition, their laws mandate that exported kava must be at least five years old and farmed organically.
-Their most popular noble cultivars are "Borogu" or "Borongoru" from Pentecost Island, "Melomelo" from Aoba Island (called Sese in the north Pentecost Island), and "Palarasul" kava from Espiritu Santo.
-In Vanuatu, Tudei ("two day") kava is reserved for special ceremonial occasions and exporting it is not allowed.
-"Palisi" is a popular Tudei variety.
+Their most common noble cultivars are "Borogu" or "Borongoru" from Pentecost Island, "Melomelo" from Aoba Island (called Sese in the north Pentecost Island), and "Palarasul" kava from Espiritu Santo.
+In Vanuatu, Tudei ("two-day") kava is reserved for special ceremonial occasions and exporting it is not allowed.
+"Palisi" is a common Tudei variety.

 In Hawaii, there are many other cultivars of kava (ʻawa).
-Some of the most popular cultivars are Mahakea, Moʻi, Hiwa and Nene.
+Some of the most common cultivars are Mahakea, Moʻi, Hiwa, and Nene.
 The Aliʻi (kings) of precolonial Hawaii coveted the Moʻi variety, which had a strong cerebral effect due to a predominant amount of the kavalactone kavain.
 This sacred variety was so important to them that no one but royalty could ever experience it, "lest they suffer an untimely death".
-The reverence for Hiwa in old Hawaiʻi is evident in this portion of a chant recorded by Nathaniel Bright Emerson and quoted by E. S. Craighill and Elizabeth Green Handy.
-"This refers to the cup of sacramental ʻawa brewed from the strong, black ʻawa root (ʻawa hiwa) which was drunk sacramentally by the kumu hula":
+The reverence for Hiwa in old Hawaiʻi is evident in this portion of a chant recorded by Nathaniel Bright Emerson and quoted by E. S. Craighill and Elizabeth Green Handy: "This refers to the cup of sacramental ʻawa brewed from the strong, black ʻawa root (ʻawa hiwa), which was drunk sacramentally by the kumu hula":

-Winter describes a hula prayer for inspiration which contains the line, He ʻike pū ʻawa hiwa.
+Winter describes a hula prayer for inspiration that contains the line, He ʻike pū ʻawa hiwa.
 Pukui and Elbert translated this as "a knowledge from kava offerings".
 Winter explains that ʻawa, especially of the Hiwa variety, was offered to hula deities in return for knowledge and inspiration.

+More recently, specialized kava varieties have been introduced to South Florida which have been acclimated and adapted to grow well in South Florida's unique soil and climate and have significant resistance to pest and disease pressures.
+As of 2024, cultivation of these varieties is limited to a small number of commercial farms and backyard growers.